oanceamax/AI_Text_to_Voice/README.md

 # AI_Text_to_Voice
 Summary

-Deepgram Text Reader is a simple Python application that reads text that has been copied to the clipboard using Deepgram's speech synthesis API.
+AI Text Reader is a simple Python application that reads text that has been copied to the clipboard using AI's speech synthesis API.
 It allows users to listen to their copied text in real-time by utilizing WebSockets and audio streaming.

 Building AI course project